HenriTresor/HenriTresor/README.md

  - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring different technologies.
+- :seedling: Always trying different technologies.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I solve problems on leetcode and read tech articles.

+- ---- - Putting all efforts in 💻 engineering

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/henri-tresor-shimwamana-21b292259/)